gabonator/Work-in-progress/LA104/fat12upload/readme.txt

 To flash firmware, place your build into file called "output.hex" and call "sudo /.fat12upload a 17", to list the filesystem call "sudo /.fat12upload a".
 The device is expected to be at path /dev/disk2.

+Problems: currently it can only upload files smaller than 3584 byes (7 sectors)